 - Root vegetables: Roast them using this super-helpful guide.

-- Proteins: We recommend canned chicken, tuna, or salmon, since these stay fresher longer, and you can drop them into your jar in the mornings.
-But if you're cooking, here are the best ways to cook chicken and salmon.
+- Proteins: For animal proteins, we recommend canned chicken, tuna, or salmon, since these stay fresher longer, and you can drop them into your jar in the mornings.
+But if you’re cooking, here are the best ways to cook chicken and salmon.
 For pulses (lentils, chickpeas, beans), it’s easiest to just buy the canned versions, so you just need to rinse and drain them.

 - Cheese: Crumble it.

 - Dressing: Combine 5 tablespoons olive oil, 5 teaspoons Dijon mustard, juice from 1/2 lemon, and sea salt to taste.
 Mix it up and store in a mason jar for the week.

 Build a bowl.

 In each mason jar (five total), you’re going to add your ingredients in the same order they are listed below.
 When you’re done, seal each mason jar with a lid and keep in the fridge for up to 5 days.

 1 tablespoon cheese

 1 serving protein of choice (or add each morning for freshness)

 Need some inspiration?
 This is what we’re bowling up.

 - Vegetarian Dream combo: